sanders41/twilio-python-async/README.md

 An asynchronous [Twilio](https://www.twilio.com/) client

+⚠️ The official [Twilio Python Client](https://github.com/twilio/twilio-python) now natively supports asyncio so this project had been depreciated.

 ## Installation

 Using a virtual environment is recommended for installing this package.
 Once the virtual environment is created and activated install the package with: